 Can Your Ex Go After Your LLC?

-In some cases, an ex-spouse may be able to go after an LLC during a divorce.
+In some cases, an ex-spouse may be able to go after an LLC during the divorce process.
 This may be the case if the LLC was established during the marriage and the ex-spouse can show they contributed to the business or if the LLC’s assets were commingled with marital funds or marital assets.
 However, if the LLC was established before the marriage and kept separate from marital assets, it may be more difficult for an ex-spouse to claim a share of the business.

 Summary of How LLCs Get Treated in a Divorce